Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 - Is written once an then rarely , if ever update or querid
 - Is ingested in large, infrequent batches, doest not require real-teime or lowlatenciy access

+**Scenario2: Optimization Necessary - Use Case: Real-time Analytics Dashboard**

+- Ingest data continuosly as users interact with an e-commerce platform.
+- Requires frequent updates and deletes, e.g.. when orders are modified or canceled.
+- Needs to serve queries for the dashboard with low latency.

 ### Delta Lake Transaction Logs